Alle-Kiski Valley high school sports lookahead: The week of April 3

 MONDAY

-In its quest to repeat as a section champion, Deer Lakes softball (1-0) will open its Section 1-AAA schedule with a stiff test at 3:30 p.m., as the Lancers visit South Allegheny (1-0), a 2016 WPIAL playoff qualifier that finished last regular season with an 11-3 record.
+In its quest to repeat as a section champion, Deer Lakes softball (1-0) will open its Section 1-3A schedule with a stiff test at 3:30 p.m., as the Lancers visit South Allegheny (1-0), a 2016 WPIAL playoff qualifier that finished last regular season with an 11-3 record.

-Section softball action begins for many of the Alle-Kiski Valley programs, and one game of local interest is Freeport (3-0) at Valley (0-0) in Section 1-AAA.
+Section softball action begins for many of the Alle-Kiski Valley programs, and one game of local interest is Freeport (3-0) at Valley (0-0) in Section 1-3A.

-A baseball game with local bragging rights on the line begins at 4 p.m. when Highlands (0-1) hosts Freeport (3-1) in Section 1-AAAA.
+A baseball game with local bragging rights on the line begins at 4 p.m. when Highlands (0-1) hosts Freeport (3-1) in Section 1-4A.

 TUESDAY

-Riverview baseball (0-2), which ripped through its nonsection schedule a season ago, will see how its Class AA roster stacks up against Class AAA Valley (2-2) at 3:30 p.m.
+Riverview baseball (0-2), which ripped through its nonsection schedule a season ago, will see how its Class 2A roster stacks up against Class 3A Valley (2-2) at 3:30 p.m.

 Other baseball teams in action are St. Joseph (2-0), which will host Quigley (0-1) at 3:45 p.m., and Leechburg (0-1), which will host the Kiski School at 3:45 p.m.